Thenuuuu/Fave/README.md

 For the bug tracking assumption, I have attached in the repo.

+For the api testing i have used postman and have attached the testing html report in the repo.

-For your information, this assessment is done by me (Thenmullai A/P Chandra Sekaran) entirely.
+For your kind information, this assessment is done by me (Thenmullai A/P Chandra Sekaran) entirely.
 Due to some technical problem, I had to use my brother's laptop to do the testing.